 Can football stadiums be sued for over-service of alcohol?
 Yes.
 Here's how:

-Texas and football seem inextricably intertwined.
+Texas and football seem to go hand in hand.
 During football season, many Texans spend their entire weekends dedicated to the sport.

-But what happens when fans drink too much at a stadium and later cause accidents?
-Then, Texas's dram shop laws have something to say about it.
-Below, we'll outline how these cases work.
+But what happens when fans drink too much at a stadium and later cause accidents as a result?
+Texas's dram shop laws have something to say about it.
+Below, we'll outline how dram shop cases against football stadiums work.
 In the meantime, make sure you check out our now.

 Questions Answered on This Page:

 - Can you sue a football stadium for over-serving a patron if they cause an accident?

 - When is a football stadium responsible if an intoxicated fan injures them self or someone else?

 When drunk football fans leave stadiums and hurt other people in Texas.

 Let's say a fan is at AT&T Stadium watching the Cowboys one Sunday.
 He keeps going back to one of the many bars and beer stands in the stadium for alcohol.
 At a certain point, he's so intoxicated that everyone can tell.
 Despite the fact that the stadium has an official policy against selling alcohol to patrons who are intoxicated, one of the full-service bars keeps plying him with double vodkas.
 On his way home, he causes a car accident that kills a young wife and mother of two.
 What happens now?
 To state it as simply as possible: